Robin Cavendish: Polio diagnosis and subsequent career

 In December 1958, while in Kenya, Cavendish became ill with polio.
-Because he was paralyzed from the neck down, a Nairobi doctor put him on a mechanical respirator that Cavendish needed to breathe, making him a "responaut".
+Because he was paralysed from the neck down, a Nairobi doctor put him on a mechanical respirator that Cavendish needed to breathe, making him a "responaut".
 Cavendish flew back to England.
 He was initially given only three months, and then one year, to live.
 Against the advice of his doctors, he left the hospital after a year.

-For the remainder of his life, Cavendish and his wife worked not only to improve the quality of his life, but the lives of other paralyzed people, travelling the world to inspire others as campaigners for disabled people.
+For the remainder of his life, Cavendish and his wife worked not only to improve the quality of his life, but the lives of other paralysed people, travelling the world to inspire others as campaigners for disabled people.
 Cavendish would often serve as the expert who explained his condition to consultants and nurses.
-In the 1960s he tracked down and listed the circumstances of all the responauts in Britain, compiling the first record of how many people were confined to iron lungs.
+In the 1960s, he tracked down and listed the circumstances of all the responauts in Britain, compiling the first record of how many people were confined to iron lungs.
 His findings were bleak, so he launched a campaign petitioning the health department to provide wheelchairs like his to free people with polio from iron lungs.
 Over the years, he volunteered himself as a test subject for the development of voice- and breath-activated equipment.

 In 1962, Cavendish and his friend Teddy Hall, the Oxford University professor, developed a wheelchair with a built-in respirator that freed Cavendish from confinement to his bed, which became the model for future devices of its type, with Cavendish eventually using a total of 10 different chairs.
 Determined that mobility should be available to other polio survivors, Cavendish raised money from the Ernest Kleinwort Charitable Trust for the first dozen chairs, and eventually persuaded the then British Department of Health to fund a series of chairs, which were manufactured by Teddy Hall's company, Littlemore Scientific Engineering.
 After testing them on himself, Cavendish helped to market pieces of equipment that improve the quality of life of disabled people.
-Most notable among these was the Possum, which Cavendish developed with scientists at Stoke Mandeville Hospital, and which allowed users to use the telephone, turn on a television or adjust a home's central heating with only a left-or-right movement of their head.
+Most notable among these was the Possum, which Cavendish developed with scientists at Stoke Mandeville Hospital; it allowed users to use the telephone, turn on a television or adjust a home's central heating with only a left-or-right movement of their head.
 Others included a lightweight ventilator that ran on batteries, and a modified aircraft seat fitted with electronic aids.
 Littlemore received government funding to make another forty chair-and-ventilator sets.

 Moved by the plight of families who could never go on holiday together, Cavendish and others, in particular polio specialist Dr. G.T.
 Spencer, the consultant in charge of the Lane-Fox Unit at St Thomas's Hospital in London, co-founded the charity Refresh in 1970 to raise the money toward the construction of Netley Waterside House, a holiday complex overlooking Southampton Water on the South Coast whose facilities provided for the care of severely disabled responauts as they and their families enjoyed the attractive surroundings.
 The facility opened in 1977.

-Cavendish was made an MBE in 1974.
+Cavendish was appointed MBE in 1974.